bzvol/citydispatcher/README.md

 # City Dispatcher
-School assignment of Péter Kiss.
+School assignment of Péter Domonkos Kiss.

 ## Description
+A program designed for planning and simulating routes between cities.

 ## Game guide
+Creating cities, and improving the efficiency of public transportation networks between them.

 ### Rules / How to play